egmontmika/egmontmika.com/content/blog/building-a-fortune.md

 date = 2017-06-07T03:01:45Z
 image = "building a fortune.jpg"
 +++
-You can't buy trust.
+You can’t buy trust.

-Yet, it's one of the greatest assets you can have.
-It's a fortune.
+Yet, it’s one of the greatest assets you can have.
+It’s a fortune.

 At first glance, building trust seems simple.
 You say what you are going to do and then do what you said.
 You keep your promises.
 You act out your words.
 Never giving less, rather a little more.